 Stakeholders are divided concerning the need for changing the current rules on exhibition priority, with slightly more (49%) being in favour of a legislative change.
 This right has the effect that the date on which the design was displayed at an officially recognised exhibition will count as the date of filing of the design application for the purposes of establishing which rights take precedence.
 For Community designs this right is essentially limited to world exhibitions and does not cover display at other, national or international, exhibitions.
 Given the paucity of world exhibitions, and the fact that such exhibitions do not involve business-to-business exchange, this limitation is criticised by quite a number of stakeholders representing mainly the exhibition industries, which calls for aligning the Community design regime with broader national standards accepting exhibition certificates from other trade fairs.
-They suggest that a selected list of recognised exhibition authorities should release for the purpose of claiming priority.
+They suggest that a selected list of recognised exhibitions could be established along with strictly codified procedures and documents that the exhibition authorities should release for the purpose of claiming priority.
 The exhibition industry suggests that the reference in the Community Design Regulation to the Convention on International Exhibitions (signed in Paris on 22

-November 1928 and last revised on 30 November 1972) should be replaced by the requirement of international status of the trade fairs used by the Union of International Fairs $(UFI)^{165}$.
+November 1928 and last revised on 30 November 1972) should be replaced by the requirement of international status of the trade fairs used by the Union of International Fairs (UFI).